UltraMessaging/pkt_analysis/README.md

 to know if that anomoly happens frequently, on which transport sessions, etc.

+THESE TOOLS ARE EXAMPLE CODE, NOT INTENDED TO BE END USER TOOLS!
+They might evolve on a day-to-day basis if I am working with a packet capture.
+The proper use of these tools is to select one that comes reasonably close to what you want, then make it a separate tool and evolve it to what you want.

 My general procedure is to first export the packet capture as a text file with full dissections but without the summary lines.
 Then I write perl code to scan the text file.